powdahound/powdahound.com/ski-log.md

 6. January 14 - Snowbird/Alta - First pow day!
 Lots of [air time](https://gfycat.com/ExcitableGlamorousGalapagossealion) in Mineral Basin.
 Caught line drop on Road to Provo.
 7. January 15 - Snowbird/Alta - Main Chute, Devil's Castle, tired.
 8. January 16 - Snowbird/Alta - First time down Little Chute.
+9. January 24 - Alpine - Started as a day trip to Squaw, but a patroller tragically died in the morning. :(
+10. January 25 - Squaw - Shirley Lake [pow](https://gfycat.com/ObedientShamefulAngwantibo).
+Granite is going to be great when it opens.

 # 2015 - 2016
 1. November 21 - Kirkwood - A solo day trip to get the season started early. ([Strava](https://app.strava.com/activities/436908540)) <a href="http://instagram.com/p/-XYXNAEAwU/" class="socicon instagram"></a>